A Casimir operator for a Calogero $W$ algebra: Appendix

 {\bf Acknowledgements}

 FC was supported by Fondecyt grants 1171475 and 1211356.
-He thanks the Departamento de F\'isica Te\'orica, At\'omica y \'Optica at Universidad de Valladolid, where this project was initiated, for its kind hospitality.
+He thanks the Departamento de F\'isica Te\'orica, At\'omica y \'Optica at Universidad de Valladolid and Universidad Austral de Chile, where this project was initiated, for its kind hospitality.